 Fort Bay Harbor welcome center in Saba

-The one-way ferry cost is $75 per adult.
-Same-day ferry cost is $100 per adult.
+As for cost, the one-way ferry fare is $75 per adult.
+A same-day round trip costs $100 per adult.

 Lake Bohinj in Slovenia